-We provide in vitro screening of anti-plaque and anti-calculus benefits using a model in which plaque is grown on roughened glass rods seeded with human saliva.
-Typically the growth will be built up over a period of four to five days and will involve cycling the rods between product treatment, saliva, and nutrient broth.
+We provide in vitro assessment and comparative screening of anti-plaque and anti-calculus agent activity using a simple model in which plaque is grown on roughened glass rods seeded with human saliva.
+Typically, the growth will be built up over four to five days and will involve cycling the rods between product treatment, saliva, and nutrient broth.
 Anti-plaque benefits can be quantified in terms of dry biofilm weight and/or by measuring Total Viable Counts (TVC) of aerobic bacteria.

 Our dedicated team of scientists can design the test according to your specific requirements and incorporate the analyses appropriate to your needs.
 Anti-calculus tests use a similar model of in vitro plaque growth which also involves periodic exposure to crystal growth inhibitors and plaque mineralising solution.
-At the end of the test the residual biofilm is dissolved in acid and tested for calcium content using ICP-OES.
+At the end of the test, the residual biofilm is dissolved in acid and tested for calcium content using inductively coupled plasma - optical emission spectroscopy (ICP-OES) which is conducted in a Good Clinical Practice (GCP) compliant laboratory.
 The effectiveness of different agents can thereby be compared.

-For over 18 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
-We provide a one source solution for both in vitro studies and human trials providing robust data to support the efficacy and safety of novel treatments.
+For over 20 years our Clinical Research Services group has been a trusted partner for developers and manufacturers of oral care products.
+Our Total Quality Assurance expertise, brings quality and safety to life by providing a one-source solution for in vitro oral care product studies providing robust data to support the efficacy of novel treatments.